atopile/atopile/docs/blog/posts/cloud_components.md

 I am pretty excited about this one.
 In our latest release 0.2.5, we are introducing 'Cloud Components' - a way to parametrically define and select components from a server.

 ## How it works
 First step is defining the requirements of the component, much like you would in a digikey search.
-Currently our library has support for resistors, capacitors, inductors, diodes, and FETs.
+Currently our library has support for resistors and capacitors with experimental support for diodes, inductors, and FETs.
 Here's an example of how you would define a few components:
 ```ato
 resistor = new Resistor
 resistor.value = 10kohm +/- 20%